Did You Know?

 We’re currently advancing all of these goals in a Lakefront Trail planning process with the Chicago Park District and the Chicago Area Runners Association (CARA).
 Through this partnership we provide advice and recommendations to the park district on how to ease congestion and conflicts on the trail, with a focus on creating separate trails.
 Lakefront Trail crash victim and Active Trans volunteer Megan Williams has been a key advocate for separation since 2014.

 In March 2016 Mayor Emanuel announced the trail will be widened and split into separate lanes for people on bikes and people on foot in two of the most congested segments.
 We continued to work with the city to ensure leaders effectively implement these improvements and continue to upgrade trail infrastructure.

 Work began in August 2016 on the first segment of the Lakefront Trail separation project from 31st to 51st on the South Side.
 The South Lakefront segment was complete in spring 2017.
 See a conceptual rendering of the separated trails on the South Lakefront.

 In December 2016 Mayor Emanuel and the Chicago Park District announced hedge fund manager Ken Griffin donated $12 million to the city to create separated paths for people biking and people on foot along the full length of Chicago’s Lakefront Trail.
 According to the park district, the bike trail will be 12 feet wide and made of asphalt.
 It will be located closest to Lake Shore Drive.
 The pedestrian trail would be 20 feet wide.
 It would include 14 feet of asphalt buffered by 6 feet of “soft surface mix” on either side.

-The city said Griffin’s donation will allow the park district to complete separation along the full length of the trail by 2018.
+The city said Griffin’s donation will allow the park district to complete separation along the full length of the trail by the end of 2018.
 We are working with the park district and CARA on the plans segment-by-segment.
 As of December 15, 2018, the former 18-mile combined use trail has been separated into an 18-mile Bike Trail and 18.5-mile Pedestrian Trail.